aimee-mcneil-melville/ToDo-Full-Stack/packages/charlottes-web-log-api/README.md

     As the Comments table has a field called `post_id` that `references` the Posts table, you will also need to delete any comments with a foreign key matching that post.

-    Comments won't be able to reference a foreign key that doesn't exist.
+    Comments won't be able to reference a Post that doesn't exist!
   </details>

 **Hint:** You can always re-run the seeds of your database to start over with a clean set of records.